April 8, August 8, December 8

-Who is it that disciplines?
-What is this falling?
-Sometimes we can do it to ourselves.
-The discipline can be experienced in the behaviour we ourselves have chosen.
+Who is it that disciplines, that punishes?
+The discipline can be found in the behaviour we ourselves have chosen.
 It is an inner discipline of our conscience, one that is formed enough in the Spirit and community.
-We can realise and seek forgiveness – or repent.
-If this is not happening, then a wise Abbot or guide can help us make the connections between our behaviour and our motivations, doing so with love so as to help us grow in love.
+We can realise and seek forgiveness.
+If this is not happening, then a wise abbot or guide can help us make the connections between our behaviour and our motivations.

 Possessions distract from the heart, that place of pondering.
-Benedict wanted monastics to have Christ as the sole focus of their whole lives with nothing that the ego could claim as its own.
-Ownership is an illusion which can claim attention and identify us more with material things and less with the Divine within the material.
-We can lose a sense of context, of the temporariness of stuff.
+Benedict wanted monastics to have Christ as the sole focus of their lives, owning nothing.
+Ownership is an illusion, identifying us more with material things and less with the Divine within the material.
+As we possess, we can lose a sense of context, of the temporariness of stuff.
 Possessing the temporary confuses the heart.

 The human heart longs for that which endures.
-Any promise of comfort and security that comes with the material is short-lived – even if this sense lasts our whole lives; at death it is gone.
-Stability and growth in real love is about identification in and with the Divine.
-Nothing else will deeply satisfy.
-This is what the stance of the Rule towards private ownership can teach us today.
+Any sense of comfort and security that comes with the material is short-lived – even if this sense lasts our whole lives; at death it is gone.
+Stability and growth in real love is about identification in and with the Divine, the eternal.
+Nothing else will satisfy as deeply.
+This is what the stance of the rule towards private ownership teaches us today.

-The Abbot is asked to make the example of the Apostle’s their model.
-As the early Christian community gave what was once the resources of a few to the Apostles, they would then distribute according to the needs of others in the community rather than allowing any dissension or envy shape the way they gave, or who they gave to (Acts 4:32-35).
-This way requires from the Abbot an awareness of the people around them and their needs, and a compassionate focus that tends to these needs.
-The Abbot is to be someone mature enough in the spiritual and human life to have a genuine and sustaining focus on others and not themselves.
-The position of community leader models the use of attention in the service of love.
+The abbot is asked here to take the Apostle’s as their model.
+The early Christian community gave all their resources to the Apostles so they could then distribute these resources according to the needs of each community member.
+This way requires from the abbot an awareness of each person and their needs, and a compassionate focus that tends to these needs.
+The abbot is to be someone mature enough in the spiritual and human life to have a genuine and sustaining focus on others, not themselves.
+The position of community leader models the use of attention as love.

-Meditation and community is a practice and a growth in this other-centred attention.
+Meditation is a practice and a growth in this loving attention.
 In meditation we give attention to the mantra – a word which draws attention into the silent love life of God at our depths.
 This love, as we attend to it, transforms us in and for love.
-As this happens we forget not only ego, but also the deep Self as we become love for love’s sake.
-As this happens our relationships, our communities, become the places where we can tend to the needs of those around us.
-We discover an inner resource that is inexhaustible and we grow in being an abbot to ourselves and others.
+As this happens, we forget not only ego, but also the deep Self as our humanity becomes love for love’s sake.
+As this happens our relationships, our communities, become the places where we naturally tend to the needs of those around us.
+We live from an inner resource that is continuous; we grow in being an abbot to ourselves and others.